Malawi Tour & Safari Operators

 Car hire companies are based in Lilongwe and Blantyre, with desks at the airports.
 Cars can be delivered to and collected from any other location.
 Standards of vehicles vary and hiring can be expensive.
-Two reliable, well-priced companies are Sputnik Car Hire and SS Rent A Car.
+One reliable, well-priced company is SS Rent A Car.
 A number of the local Tour & Safari Operators (above) also offer car hire.

 Driving in Malawi

 With relatively short distances between places of interest, reasonable road surfaces and little traffic, Malawi is a good country for self drive.
 Most of the main roads are tarred but narrow, with reasonably maintained surfaces.
 Potholes can occur on any road and speeds should be adjusted with this in mind.
 However, the general quality of roads is good by African standards.
 Driving is on the left.
 Expect to find people and animals on any road.
 Driving at night is to be avoided.
 Breakdowns are traditionally indicated by placing bush or tree branches at the side of the road behind the vehicle, but red triangles are strictly needed.
 Petrol is widely available but tanks should be filled when the opportunity occurs as soon as the indicator falls below half.
 An International Driving Licence is required although national driving licences will probably be accepted if a photograph is included.
 In recent times, regulations regarding speed limits and the use of safety belts have been more rigorously enforced.
 On-the-spot fines can be collected by uniformed police.
 Routine roadblocks may be encountered, especially near the borders, but should not entail a stop of more than a couple of minutes.